crate/crate/blackbox/docs/config/cluster.rst

   | *Runtime:*   ``yes``

   Specifies the limit for the query breaker.
-Provided values can either be absolute values (intepreted as a number of bytes), byte sizes (eg. 1mb) or percentage of the heap size (eg. 12%).
+Provided values can either be absolute values (interpreted as a number of bytes), byte sizes (eg. 1mb) or percentage of the heap size (eg. 12%).
 A value of ``-1`` disables breaking the circuit while still accounting memory usage.